barhatsor/invest/README.md

 - Published project.

 ## Contributing
-You're free to open an [issue](https://github.com/barhatsor/invest/issues).
-Tell us what you think!
+You can open an [issue](https://github.com/barhatsor/invest/issues) or send a push request.

 ## Credits
 - Uses the [IEX Cloud API](https://iexcloud.io)